 5 Benefits of Recruiting Internally Vs. Externally

-- Increase Employee Morale: Employees want to see that their company values them and have provided opportunities for forward progression.
-In addition, employees feel they are a part of the company and not just a “worker bee”.
-They will want to bring new and innovative ideas to the table.
+- Increase Employee Morale: Employees want to see that their company values them and have provided opportunities for either forward progression or in a lateral move to learn new skill sets.
+When employees see this opportunity for mobility, they will want to bring new and innovative ideas to the table.
 Last but not least, employees with a high morale will not only increase their productivity and efficiency but could potentially increase their tenure.

 - Utilizing Institutional Knowledge: Promoting or offering an employee a new position within the organization is an opportunity to sustain and build upon institutional knowledge.
 Additionally, the employee feels rewarded for the “hard work” they have put into the company, are now feeling empowered having gained additional responsibility, and have an opportunity to grow professionally.

-- Specialization: If your organization is one that operates in a more of a specialized field looking inside your organization could be your best option.
-Recruiting externally could prove to be more difficult if the knowledge and experience needed to perform the job function is organizationally based.
+- Specialization: If your organization is one that operates in a more of a specialized field or industry, looking inside your organization could be your best option.
+Recruiting externally could prove to be more difficult if the knowledge and experience needed to perform the job function is harder to come by.

 - Increase in Brand Awareness: Guess what?
 Recruiting internally can increase your brand awareness.
 Employees will definitely tell those in their network about the good things your organization is doing for them.
 This, in turn, will help any external recruiting efforts.